 When it comes to making decisions dealing with family matters in the court system, it can be challenging to keep up with all the laws and most recent legal changes in Severn and surrounding areas of Maryland.
 Our experienced attorneys can assist with any family law case you may have, whether you need assistance with adoption to post-separation matters.
 Let us provide you with the help you need to deal with your divorce case and other related issues, including:

 Grounds for Divorce in Maryland

-- Fault divorces are sought in cases of crime or endangerment.
-These divorces do not require the same type of 12-month separation period as a no fault divorce.
-In Maryland, fault grounds for divorce include adultery, desertion, cruelty and violent conduct (which includes physical and mental abuse), insanity, and most types of criminal convictions.
-However, it’s important to note that if an offending spouse’s conduct is forgiven, this may eliminate the grounds for the fault-based divorce.
+- Fault Divorce – A fault divorce is typically sought in cases of endangerment or crime.
+These divorces don’t require the same 12-month separation period as a no-fault divorce.
+In Maryland, fault grounds for divorce include adultery, desertion, cruelty, violent conduct (including physical and mental abuse), insanity, and criminal convictions resulting in extended jail time.

 Understanding Separation Before Divorce